 - How can you best "package" your coaching so your clients recognize it as the best solution for their problems they are prepared to spend money to resolve?

-- How do you reach large numbers of clients, quickly and cheaply, and get yourself well known?
+- How do you reach large numbers of clients, quickly and cheaply, build relationship and awareness, educate and get yourself well known?

 - How do you get your clients to try this new service you offer?